Queer

-Queer is often used as an umbrella term for people who are non-heterosexual or non-cisgender.
-It is alternately used to refer to all people who reject sexual and gender norms and share radical politics characterized by solidarity across lines of identity.
+Queer is an umbrella term for sexual and gender minorities.
+It is alternately used to refer to people who reject sexual and gender norms and share radical politics characterized by solidarity across lines of identity.
 Queer is also a self-identity term for many people (similar to but distinct from gay, lesbian, and bisexual), characterized by rejection or disruption of binary categories of sexual orientation and gender.